Croatia Vacation Planning Best Trip to Croatia

 Safety in Croatia

-Many travelers ask, Is Croatia a safe place to vacation? and the answer is yes.
+Many people ask us, Is Croatia a safe place to vacation?
+The answer is yes.
 The country boasts an incredibly low crime rate – and tourists are typically not targets.
-That said, it is always wise to be aware of your surroundings when traveling anywhere, Croatia included.

 Croatia Guidebook